 2. There are more opportunities to gather customer data.

-Customer data is gold dust to businesses.
+Customer intent data is gold dust to businesses.
 When people shop in person, it is more challenging to access data about them.
 For instance, without directly asking a customer, you don’t know how far they’ve traveled to visit the store, how old they are, their typical shopping habits, and much more.

 Online, you can access this information about the customer quickly and easily.
 You can then use this customer data to build a better virtual shopping experience for everyone.